jas-sin82/jas-sin82/README.md

 ### Hi 👋

 #### I am Jasvir Singh !
-Software Developer graduate Diploma in Software Development from Code Institute Ireland.
+Software Developer graduate from Code Institute Ireland Diploma in Software Development !

 A confident, and reliable frontend & backend web developer with an understanding of frontend & backend languages including HTML5, CSS3, JavaScript, React, jQuery, HTML5 | CSS3 |  | Python | Flask | Django Also worked with SQL, MongoDB, good knowledge of AWS S3 storage service & identity and access management (IAM), Stripe (Online payment processing for internet businesses).
 Git, GitHub, Gitpod, Cloud9 and Heroku and a full understanding of UX and UI.